Mariners vs. Orioles Player Props Betting Odds

-Ty France and Adley Rutschman are two of the top players with prop bets available when the Seattle Mariners and the Baltimore Orioles meet at Oriole Park at Camden Yards on Saturday (starting at 4:05 PM ET).
+Bookmakers have set player props for Julio Rodriguez, Adley Rutschman and others when the Seattle Mariners visit the Baltimore Orioles at Oriole Park at Camden Yards on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with BetMGM!